ChuckDevOps/Production-Observability-Platform/Testing-Guide.md

 # TESTING-GUIDE.md
-# observability-platform — Step-by-Step Verification
+# Observability-Platform — Step-by-Step Verification

 This is the document to follow when actually running this stack.
 It's separate from the README because the README describes *what the repo is*;